zedlopez/ifm/Examples/Peugeot.md

 ```

-And now we borrow from the Actions chapter to prevent travel without the proper equipment:
+And now we borrow from the [Basic Actions] chapter to prevent travel without the proper equipment: